nirupam23/Multi_Object_Tracking/README.md

 ## Summary report

 Architecture and small-object handling.
 The architecture is a fine-tuned YOLOv8 detector feeding a ByteTrack tracker.
 Small objects are handled by domain fine-tuning, high input resolution, an optional stride-4 head, and optional sliced inference, supported by an aerial augmentation recipe.
-The detector stays small and exports easily to ONNX and TensorRT.
+The detector stays small and exports to ONNX, with a TensorRT export path for edge deployment.

 Handling ID switches from drone ego-motion and occlusion.
 Stability comes from ByteTrack's two-round association, the lost-track buffer, and Camera Motion Compensation, which warps each track's Kalman prediction by the estimated camera motion before matching so the drone's panning does not cause the prediction to miss its detection.
 A synthetic moving-camera test shows the effect directly, and the submitted sequence shows the same: parked vehicles keep their IDs across the whole clip and the total number of IDs stays low relative to the number of vehicles present.